 Your state's vehicle code outlines your legal obligations after a car accident, so the answer to this question varies depending on where you live.
-(Check out Car Accident Laws in Your State.)

 In some states, you're required to notify law enforcement of any motor vehicle accident that involves injuries (whether to a driver, passenger, bicyclist, or pedestrian).
 You may also be required to report any accident that resulted in property damage (whether to a vehicle or to real property, like a building) over a certain dollar amount.

-If law enforcement does come to the scene of your accident, remember to co-operate, provide any information they ask for, and answer their questions to the best of your ability.
+If law enforcement does come to the scene of your car accident, remember to cooperate, provide any information they ask for, and answer their questions to the best of your ability.
 Be sure to get the name and badge number of the responding officer, so that you can follow up with the agency and get a copy of any police report that is generated.

 It may be that you call law enforcement and inform them of the accident, and they let you know that they will not be responding to the scene.
 This is especially common in busy metropolitan areas, where police aren't sent to the scene of a crash unless someone is injured.